Last updated on September 4th, 2022

 Bears, belonging to the family Ursidae, are majorly found throughout the Northern Hemisphere and partially in the Southern Hemisphere.
 Despite their weight, they are very skilled at running, climbing, and swimming.
-With these interesting facts about bears, let us explore more about these mammals.
+With these interesting bear facts, let us explore more about these mammals.

 1. Range and Diversity